sureshkpagemajik/webstore/README.md

-Pre-requisites  -
+Pre-requisites  - <br>

-  Make sure you have JAVA 8 or JRE 8 installed.
+  Make sure you have JAVA 8 or JRE 8 installed.<br>
-  Make sure you have maven installed.
+  Make sure you have maven installed.<br>
-  Make sure you have git installed
+  Make sure you have git installed.<br>
-  Make sure you have docker-compose installed.
+  Make sure you have docker-compose installed.<br>

 To clone this application Run - "git clone https://github.com/Gokulanand-Narayanan/MicroSvcApp.git"